robbert-vdh/yabridge/README.md

   `gdiplus` through `winetricks`.
 - **Native Instruments** plugins work, but Native Access is unable to finish installing the plugins.
 To work around this you can open the .iso file downloaded to your downloads directory and run the installer directly.
-When activating the plugins you may have to cancel the self-updating in NI Service Center.
 You may also have to manually terminate the ISO driver installation process when installing Native Access for the first time to allow the installation to proceed.
+Some Native Instruments .iso files contain hidden files, and installer will fail unless you mount the .iso file with the correct mounting options.
+To do this, first run
+  `udisksctl loop-setup -f ~/Downloads/<filename>.iso` to load the .iso file, and then use `udisksctl mount -t udf -o unhide -b /dev/loopX` where `/dev/loopX` corresponds to the loop device printed by the `loop-setup` command to mount the .iso file to a directory in `/run/media`.
 - **MeldaProduction** plugins have minor rendering issues when GPU acceleration is enabled.
 This can be fixed by disabling GPU acceleration in the plugin settings.
 I'm not sure whether this is an issue with Wine or the plugins